OctopusDeploy/blog/blog/2020-03/circleci-orbs/index.md

 ## Reusable YAML and CircleCI Orbs

-Let's say that we have multiple projects that use Cake to build and the steps are pretty much the same.
-Wouldn't it be great for each project to be able to use a common process without defining the same YAML in each configuration?
+Let's say that we have multiple projects that use Cake to build, and the steps are pretty much the same.
+Wouldn't it be great for each project to be able to use a standard process without defining the same YAML in each configuration?

 That's where orbs come in!
 Orbs define reusable executors (the environment your job will run in), commands that can be used in jobs, and jobs that can be used in workflows.